yingweiwo

 Absorption, Distribution and Excretion

-Enhancement of nitric oxide (NO)-induced erections in rabbits by 0.1 mg/kg vardenafil is limited by its pharmacokinetic properties (Tmax=1 h; T1/2=1.2 h), although erectile effects have been observed after 7 h.
-In humans, vardenafil is rapidly absorbed (Tmax approximately 40 min) and more slowly metabolized (T1/2 approximately 4 h), with an absolute bioavailability of 14.5% (vs 40% for sildenafil).
-Although the consumption of high-fat meals does not affect the drug's relative bioavailability, it retards intestinal absorption.
-Coadministration of CYP3A4 inhibitors such as ritonavir can affect hepatic metabolism.
-M1, an active metabolite of vardenafil, is a four-fold-less potent inhibitor of PDE5 than its parent compound, contributing approximately 7% to vardenafil's overall efficacy.
+In rabbits, the enhanced erectile function of 0.1 mg/kg vardenafil, induced by nitric oxide (NO), is limited by its pharmacokinetic properties (Tmax = 1 hour; T1/2 = 1.2 hours), although an erectile effect was still observed after 7 hours.
+In humans, vardenafil is rapidly absorbed (Tmax approximately 40 minutes) and slowly metabolized (T1/2 approximately 4 hours), with an absolute bioavailability of 14.5% (compared to 40% for sildenafil).
+While a high-fat meal does not affect relative bioavailability, it does delay intestinal absorption.
+Concomitant use with CYP3A4 inhibitors such as ritonavir can affect hepatic metabolism.
+M1 is the active metabolite of vardenafil, and its PDE5 inhibitory potency is four times lower than that of the parent compound, accounting for approximately 7% of the total therapeutic efficacy of vardenafil.

-Time to peak concentration: 30 minutes to 2 hours (oral dosing, fasted state)
+Time to peak concentration: 30 minutes to 2 hours (oral, fasting)

-For more Absorption, Distribution and Excretion (Complete) data for VARDENAFIL (11 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of vardenafil (11 metabolites), please visit the HSDB record page.

 Biological Half-Life